Drake-Designer/Heat/README.md

 ### 👨‍💻 Manual Testing on Real Devices

-I tested the website on several real devices and browsers to make sure it works properly on different screen sizes and operating systems.
+I manually tested the website on multiple real devices and browsers to ensure full functionality and responsiveness across different screen sizes and operating systems.

 #### 📱 Mobile & Tablet Devices: